 1. Environmental Health & Safety must be notified at least 72 hours in advance via the on-line submittal of a Fire Permit Application.

-2. Staff, students, and student groups must use the on-line Fire Permit Application form for all bonfires.
+2. Faculty, staff, students, and student groups must use the on-line Fire Permit Application form for all bonfires.

-3. A bonfire should not be allowed to continue past midnight unless special arrangements have been made with University Police or Emergency Management.
+3. A bonfire shall not be allowed to continue past midnight unless special arrangements have been made with University Police or Emergency Management.

-5. A bonfire must not be more than 5 feet wide by 5 feet long by 10 feet in height and shall not burn longer than (3) hours.
+5. A bonfire must not be more than 5 feet wide by 5 feet long by 10 feet in height.

 6. Suitable provisions, such as wetting the ground, clearing the area, removing debris/materials, etc. must be completed to prevent the fire from spreading.

-7. Bonfires may not be utilized to dispose of waste material.
+7. Bonfires may not be utilized to dispose of any waste material.

 8. All bonfires must constantly be attended by a fire watch until the fire is extinguished.

-9. A water fire extinguisher must be used by a trained person to extinguish the fire (e.g., the fire is in contact with the ground).
-The water extinguisher can be obtained from Public Safety any time prior to the burn event.
+9. A water-based fire extinguisher must be used by a trained person to extinguish the fire (e.g., the fire is in contact with the ground).
+Fire extinguisher equipment training is required and/or past training must be within 12 months of the training date.
+The water-based extinguisher can be obtained from Public Safety any time prior to the burn event (open 24/7).
+After the event, please return the equipment to University Police Dispatch at Weizenblatt Hall.

 10. Fuel for the bonfire may consist only of dry firewood.
 The fire will not be ignited with flammable liquids.

-11. The coordinator of the event (Fire Permit applicant) will notify Emergency Management on the day of the bonfire and Emergency Management will notify University Police.
-University Police will notify the Asheville Fire Department if/when a fire emergency occurs.
+11. The coordinator of the event (Fire Permit applicant) will ensure the Fire Permit Application is completed.
+Submitted permits are sent electronically to Emergency Management and they will notify University Police to conduct a 2-hour safety check of the area after the event ends.
+University Police are UNCA’s first responders and will notify the Asheville Fire Department if/when a fire emergency occurs.

 12. The Asheville Fire Department will be requested to put the fire out if/when the bonfire poses a threat to life and property.